sambhavg18/Quick-Commerce-Analytics/README.md

 This project delivers a comprehensive analysis of India's quick commerce sector — one of the fastest growing segments in Indian retail.
 Using a dataset of **179,380 orders** across **6 major platforms** and **12 Indian cities** spanning the full year of **2024**, the project follows an industry-standard data workflow: raw data cleaning in Excel, structured storage and analysis in PostgreSQL, and interactive visualisation in Power BI.

-The goal is to surface actionable business insights around revenue performance, delivery efficiency, customer behaviour, and the impact of discounting — the exact questions that quick commerce companies and their investors care about today.

 ---

 ## Tools & Technologies